 L-MBRIC issue 11 has another article (by Mari Omura), on this topic, showing photos of her reconstruction of the pick-up patterning method of Xi braiding, and noting an even older literary quotation in a classical Chinese poem: “…handling reins like braiding” that seems to be a reference to loop braiding.

-*11. There is evidence of loop braiding from one or more centuries B.C. in Asia: a Chinese 1st C. BC Bronze of several textile workers includes a pair of loop braiders cooperating to make a long braid (Go to L-MBRIC issue 3 via my LMBRIC guide); also research into even earlier periods by Mari Omura, see note 10 above.
+*11. There is evidence of loop braiding from one or more centuries B.C. in Asia: a Chinese 1st C. BC Bronze of several textile workers includes a pair of loop braiders cooperating to make a long braid (See L-MBRIC issue 3 via my LMBRIC guide); also research into even earlier periods by Mari Omura, see note 10 above.
 European loop braid artifacts from as far back as 900 AD are cited in European Loop Braiding: Investigations and Results–Parts I, II, III, IV, by Noémi Speiser and Joy Boutrup, published and edited by Jennie Parry, 2009-2011.
 Many of those earliest braids are quite complex, made by multiple braiders working together.
 Narrow textiles like braids don’t survive in most European archeological sites much longer than a few hundred years, but a study of two Iron Age braid fragments recovered from the Hallstatt Salt Mines in Austria found that they were probably loop braided (circa 500 BC, so 2,500 years ago).
 A well-preserved bronze-age square braid fragment that may have been loop braided was found in an archeological study of an ancient Egyptian copper mine located in present-day Israel.
 (See L-MBRIC issue 7 via my LMBRIC guide) These artifacts were preserved in very unusual and extreme conditions.

 [Update: see my more recent historical post for more details.]